Outer space for RAAGs: Combinatorial and metric structure of blowups

-Suppose now that for some edge label $B$ of $c$ we have $[B,\WP]\neq 1$.
+Suppose now that some edge label $B$ of $c$ is not adjacent to $\WP$.
 If $B=\{v\}$ then $P^\times$ contains $v$, so both $\re$ and $\re'$ use this side.
 The first edge of the path $p$ switches sides of $\WP$, i.e. crosses the hyperplane $H_\WP$, so in order to reach $\re'$ it must cross $H_\WP$ again, contradicting the assumption that it is the shortest path.
-If $B=\WQ$ then the side $Q$ at $\re$ is neither contained in $P^\times$ nor contains $P^\times$ (since there are edges labeled both $\WP$ and $\WQ$ at $\re$).
-Since changing sides of $Q$ is allowed at $\re'$, it follows that the side of $\WP$ at $\re'$ must also be equal to $P^\times$.
+If $B=\WQ$ then the side of $\WQ$ that appears in $\re$ is neither contained in $P^\times$ nor contains $P^\times$ (since there are edges labeled both $\WP$ and $\WQ$ at $\re$).
+Since changing sides of $\WQ$ is allowed at $\re'$, it follows that the side of $\WP$ at $\re'$ must also be equal to $P^\times$.
 As before, the initial edge of the path $p$ crosses $H_\WP$, so in order to reach $\re'$ it must cross $H_\WP$ again, contradicting the assumption that it is shortest.